 Bissell is one of the most diverse manufacturers of floor cleaning products.
-They don’t have the reputation of Dyson or Shark, but they offer a wider range of floor cleaning products than either competitor.
-Not only that, but they are more affordable.
+They have a wide range of household cleaning products that go beyond vacuum cleaners, unlike their competitors Shark and Dyson.
+Not only that, but they have a very affordable lineup of upright vacuums, the CleanView Series.

-In this overview, you will find a quick glance at all the types of vacuums that Bissell has to offer and links to our detailed reviews of the Bissell vacuum’s we’ve purchased and tested.
+In this overview, you will find a quick glance at all the types of vacuums that Bissell has to offer and links to our detailed reviews of the Bissell vacuum’s we’ve purchased and tested, as well as reviews based on research and consumer experiences.
 We did not buy every single model in each vacuum series since some of the changes between each model is so minor that it wouldn’t make sense.
 Our vacuum selection process involves making sure that the models we do buy are representative of all the features available so that we can provide real and accurate information.

 Bissell Cordless Vacuums